 I am so incredibly grateful for everything Porter has done.
 His music has introduced me to a lot of people; not just in real life, but I bond over Porter religiously on Twitter.

-Absolutely cannot wait to see what else Porter has in store.
+Absolutely cannot wait to see what else Porter has in store, both for his personal project and for Virtual Self.